jerturowetz/notes/skyrim-mods.md

 # Skyrim Mods

-console command find an npc
-vampires fucked - check sybill

-SOS meshes conflict with Brokefoots stuff...
+sofie is naked in the north
 Test Sit

-Poser
+SOS racemenu shlongs? activate mod & figure out sos textures are messy on RealG
+Check khajjit & Argonians

+Brokefoot conflicts with slot 53 > try mcm >> clean shlongified armor Poser
 Temptress has no hdt
-ninghei has no hdt - has 2 sos going on for males, no sos females Sofie in windhelm is naked...
-Better HDT - trying out a new on
+ninghei has no hdt - has 2 sos going on for males, no sos females Better HDT - trying out a new on, tbbp, whatever Argonian mouth fix
-Brokefoot conflicts with slot 53 > try mcm >> clean shlongified armor I kinda wanna show SOS through brokefoots
-Argonian mouth fix
-Body light?
+Body light
-levellers tower
-SOS racemenu shlongs? activate mod & figure out sos textures are messy on RealG check out player headtracking remove camera automove or whatever, its realy annoying Dragonfly TBBP? poses appear in racemenu but i dinnt install any.. figure out poser learn dual sheath redux - test with daggers and swords and sheilds There is a patch  available on the SOS nexus page, which adds Custom Race Compatibility read sos instructions for potions find an equippable sos for npcs (use other texture for it)

-less makup version
+levellers tower, beefcake, underground bathhouse check out player headtracking remove camera automove or whatever, its realy annoying learn dual sheath redux - test with daggers and swords and sheilds There is a patch  available on the SOS nexus page, which adds Custom Race Compatibility set up equipable sos less makup version

 ## Armors & Outfits